Tommaso Portinari: Portraits

 While at the height of his career, he had himself memorialized in religious paintings.
 One, the Portinari Triptych, is visible today in Florence.
 In commissioning it, he ostentatiously compared himself with his predecessor at the Bruges branch, Angelo Tani.
 He may also have commissioned The Last Judgment, by Hans Memling, as it has been suggested that the soul of the sinner being weighed on the scales of St. Michael is in fact a donor portrait of Portinari.
 This painting, also intended for a Florentine church, was hijacked by pirates from the Baltic Sea, leading incidentally to a lengthy lawsuit against the Hanseatic League to force them to return it.
 He and his wife are portrayed in donor portraits in Hans Memling's c.1470 painting Scenes from the Passion of Christ, now held by the Galleria Sabauda in Turin, and Memling also painted their portraits for a triptych c.1470: Portrait of Tommaso Portinari, Portrait of Maria Portinari.

 Financial problems with the sale of alum from the joint Papal-Medici alum cartel and bad investments like two galleys that either sank or were captured by privateers, along with the still outstanding bad loans to Charles the Bold, caused the Medici to finally give up on Bruges in 1478, when they unilaterally dissolved the partnership.
 Portinari was essentially fired and he fell on hard times.
 He eventually made a comeback of sorts as a diplomat (involved in, among other things, the Intercursus Magnus).
 Ironically, the most useful part of his being a diplomat was being able to return home to Florence without being thrown into debtor's prison.
-His attempts to start his own bank failed, his past services to the Medici and the Duchy of Burgundy were forgotten, and he died a pauper in the Hospital of Santa Maria Nuova, which his ancestor Folco di Ricovero Portinari had founded in 1288.
+His attempts to start his own bank failed, his past services to the Medici and the Duchy of Burgundy were forgotten, and he died a pauper in the Hospital of Santa Maria Nuova, which his ancestor Folco Portinari had founded in 1288.
 His estate was so meager and his business dealings so dubious that his inheriting son refused to inherit the estate, so as to avoid any possible overdue debts.